Chase Sapphire Reserve Dining Credit Guide & List

 The $300 annual dining credit is structured as two separate $150 semiannual credits: up to $150 from January through June (H1), and up to $150 from July through December (H2).
 The Reserve's $300 annual StubHub credit follows the same semiannual structure, so both benefits reset on the same schedule.
 When you dine at an eligible restaurant and pay with your Reserve, the statement credit should post to your account within 3 business days, though it may take up to 4 weeks in some cases.

 If you don't use the full $150 in a semiannual period, it doesn't roll over.
 H1 credits expire on June 30 and H2 credits expire on December 31.
-If you're reading this in July 2026, the H2 window just opened and you have until December 31 to use your dining credit.
 Check your app and think about which reservations you want to make before the credit expires.

 What Is the Chase Sapphire Reserve Exclusive Tables Program